-Ami brings two decades of experience in the nonprofit sector to Elevate.
-She has worked in various program and administrative positions which address systemic change at the intersection of poverty and equity.
-For the last decade, Ami worked as an independent development consultant in the New York Metro and New England regions.
-In that capacity, she supported progressive grant writing initiatives around workforce development, affordable housing, youth organizing, LGBTQ wellness, and immigrant success.
-Ami’s extensive experience with metrics and evaluation are key to her role as a team leader and strategist at Elevate.
+Ami came to Elevate in 2020 with two decades of experience in the nonprofit sector, including ten years as an independent development consultant in the New York Metro and New England regions.
+In that capacity, she supported progressive grant writing initiatives around workforce development, affordable housing, and health equity.
+Ami’s extensive experience with metrics and evaluation in anti-poverty work are key to her role as a team leader and strategist at Elevate, where her portfolio is largely focused on housing and homelessness.

 I can be persuasive and good at getting people to do things (so long as those people are not my teenagers and the thing is not homework).